-When are we going to collect back from users?
+When do we collect back from users?

-Once the bill is generated, an SMS & email is sent to the users reminding them to pay their Simpl bill.
+Once the bill is generated, an SMS & email is sent to the user reminding them to pay their Simpl bill.
 Users get 10 days from the date of bill generation to settle their Simpl bill.

-Obviously, we wanted to give users flexible and longer billing cycles, but that added a lot of complication in the product which was not viable for the launch.
+Obviously, we wanted to give users flexible and longer billing cycles, but that added a lot of complication in the product, which was not viable for the launch.

 For example, below is a marvel prototype that we created for Grofers to showcase how Simpl can let their users place an order from the order details page itself instead of going to the payment page.

-A couple of reasons why a user prefers COD is because it’s convenient, quick and also users want to pay for goods only after they’ve received them.
+A couple of reasons why a user prefers COD is that it’s convenient, quick, and users want to pay for goods only after receiving them.